Think it’s easy to find the right gift basket information on the internet for your business? Think again. Here’s how shortcuts land you in hot water.

 I properly thanked my attorney (you know what properly means when you make and sell gift baskets) and currently count on that same CPA she recommended for all tax-related assistance.

 It’s impossible, in this post, to express how at ease I am every time I deliver my tax documents to the CPA.
-You cannot get his type of counsel online.
+You cannot get his type of counsel online from individuals who are not accounting professionals.

 Worth the investment